-Google is expected to release the official version of the Android 13 operating system sometime in September this year.
-On the other hand, Samsung has already begun its One UI 5.0 update adoption process for Galaxy devices to offer them the new Android 13 OS.
+Google officially released the Stable version of the Android 13 operating system on August 15.
+On the other hand, Samsung has begun its One UI 5.0 update adoption process for flagship Galaxy devices to offer them the new Android 13 OS.

-In early August, the South Korean tech giant started the One UI 5 Beta program for the Galaxy S22 series.
-Therefore, we can expect the stable Android 13 update for the Samsung Galaxy smartphones earlier than the last year.
+In early August, the South Korean tech giant started the One UI 5.0 Beta testing program for the Galaxy S22 series.
+Therefore, we can expect the stable Android 13 update for Samsung Galaxy smartphones could be available earlier than the last year.

 Table of contents